CDLUC3/dmptool-migration/README.md

 ## Load the transformed data into the target database

 Munually run the SQL statements in the [Final Migrations file](docs/FinalMigrationSteps.sql) against the target database to load the transformed data.

+## Validation

+Load the application and login as the 2 test users created during the migration process:
+- Super Admin: `Password123$9`
+- Admin: `Password123$8`

+Review the templates, plans, questions, etc. to ensure the data has been migrated correctly.

+## Cleanup

+Be sure to change the password for the default/test Super Admin and Admin users once the migration is complete!